guifreballester/LowCostTravel/README.md

 # CheapFlightsFinder

-CheapFlightsFinder is a tool for finding the lowest prices for flights.
+CheapFlightsFinder is a tool for finding the lowest dates your next trip.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.